 Landscape features of the Watershed Area are predominated by the stunning and inspiring expanses of open, protected areas.
-These include the Angeles National Forest (covering roughly half of the Watershed Area), Los Padres National Forest and corresponding ranges of the San Gabriel, Santa Susana, and Sierra Pelona Mountains - home to the area's highest peak of 5,222 ft.
+These include the Angeles National Forest (covering roughly half of the Watershed Area), Los Padres National Forest and corresponding ranges of the San Gabriel, Santa Susana, and Sierra Pelona Mountains - home to the area's highest peak of 5,222 ft-

-Open space protection has been established in numerous canyons and properties such as Golden Valley Ranch Open Space, Haskell Canyon Open Space, Whitney Canyon Open Space, Taylor Property Open Space, Rivendale Park and Open Space, Wildwood Canyon Open Space, Gateway Ranch Open Space, Gates King Open Space, Elsmere Canyon Open Space, Quigley Canyon Open Space, East Walker Ranch Open Space, Rodda Open Space.
+Open space protection preservation has been established in numerous canyons and properties such as Golden Valley Ranch Open Space, Haskell Canyon Open Space, Whitney Canyon Open Space, Taylor Property Open Space, Rivendale Park and Open Space, Wildwood Canyon Open Space, Gateway Ranch Open Space, Gates King Open Space, Elsmere Canyon Open Space, Quigley Canyon Open Space, East Walker Ranch Open Space, Rodda Open Space. -Open space in the upper Santa Clara River Watershed is estimated as high as 88%.

-The City of Santa Clarita established, maintains and continues to grow the Open Space Preservation District, currently protecting 10,000 acres.
+The City of Santa Clarita established, maintains and continues to grow the Open Space Preservation District, approximately 11,000 acres.
 Los Angeles County maintains numerous public parks, including Vasquez Rocks Natural Area Park.
-Other entities engaged in land protection in the area include Mountains Recreation and Conservation Authority, the Nature Conservancy, the Santa Clara River Conservancy and the Tataviam Land Trust.
+Other entities engaged in land protection preservation in the area include Mountains Recreation and Conservation Authority, the Nature Conservancy, the Santa Clara River Conservancy and the Tataviam Land Trust.

-At the same time, the Santa Clara River (SCR) watershed is host to a diverse patchwork of landscape types, each composed of a unique suite of environmental forces - earthquakes, extreme yet episodic rainfall, steep slopes, frequent wildfire, and intensive land practices - which when they coincide can created significant amounts of sediment affecting the river.
+At the same time, the Watershed Area is host to a diverse patchwork of landscape types, each composed of a unique suite of environmental forces - earthquakes, extreme yet episodic rainfall, steep slopes, frequent wildfire, and intensive land practices - which when they coincide can created significant amounts of sediment affecting the river.